bitquery/graphql-docs/docs/Use Cases/tradingview.md

   };
 ```

 The **fetchMyQueryData** function is called immediately after the component is mounted.
-This ensures that the WETH<>USDT price is fetched before the chart is created.
+This ensures that the WETH- USDT price is fetched before the chart is created.

 The useEffect hook is used to call the **fetchData** function whenever the tradingData or WETHprice state variables change.
 This ensures that the chart is updated whenever the trading data changes.